Archaeology at WWC

 You may view images from the 2001-2014 field schools at the Berry site at our web page: www.warren-wilson.edu/~arch/fieldschool

 This is your opportunity to explore archaeology.
 You will learn how to identify stone tools, pottery, and other artifacts, and your participation in the field school will help to reveal new evidence of the interactions between 16th century Native Americans and Spanish invaders in western North Carolina.
 No previous archaeological experience is necessary, but enrollment is limited.
 Enrollment is available for a non-credit participant fee of $300.00 per week and you may enroll for 1-4 weeks.
-Tuition for college credit is $635.00 per credit, earning 1 credit per week, and you may enroll for 1-4 credits.
+Tuition for college credit is still under review, but last year it was $635.00 per credit, earning 1 credit per week.
+This number could change, and we will update as soon as possible.
+You may enroll for 1-6 credits.
 Contact David Moore for more information about enrolling for credit.
 Children aged 14-15 years may enroll if accompanied by an enrolled adult.
 Children 16 years of age and older may enroll on their own.

 Working on an archaeology site is a unique experience.
 It is educational and exciting.
 However, we urge all participants to be aware that working conditions are variable.
 All activities take place outside (unless lab work is scheduled on rain days), and we recommend that participants wear appropriate work clothes.
 We also recommend hats to protect against sun exposure.
 Participants may bring lunches and snacks to the site (There is always water on site; you are welcome to bring any other non-alcoholic beverages.).
 The work schedule is Monday - Friday, 8:30 am - 4:30 pm.
 You will be bused from the Field House to the Berry Site daily.
 You can also transport yourself should you so choose as there is parking near the site.
 All equipment and supplies are provided.
 Portable toilets are provided on site.